casper-network/condor-info/articles/004-local-setup.md

 ## Part 2: Casper Client (Rust)

 To interact with your local Condor network, we'll use the Casper Client written in Rust.
 This is just one option.
-There are versions of the JS and .NET SDKs that are also becoming compatible with Condor.
+There are other supported SDKs that are also becoming compatible with Condor.

 1. **Clone the Repository:**
    ```bash